sig-cm/sig-cm.github.io/_news/JCDL-2020-CFP.md

 We're happy to announce a half-day workshop at the 2020 [Joint Conference on Digital Libraries](https://2020.jcdl.org/).

-The workshop will take place on **August 1st** - both virtual and in-person presentations will be accepted.
-When registration opens information can be found [here](https://2020.jcdl.org/Registration.html).
+The workshop will take place online **August 1st** - When registration opens information can be found [here](https://2020.jcdl.org/Registration.html).
+We are still waiting on details of exactly how the workshop will be run remotely.
+If you have any questions please be in touch with `nmweber@uw.edu `.
+We plan to treat this as an opportunity to Workshop papers that are in progress - please consider submitting any working ideas, position papers, or compeleted research that you would like feedback on.

 ### Call For Papers